arceuss/ftpdonloader/README.md

    - Failed files are moved to the "Failed Downloads" listbox with error details

 6. Monitor progress in the statistics panel and log area

+7. **Retry Failed Downloads**:
+   - If downloads fail, use the **"Retry Failed"** button to re-queue all failed downloads
+   - Or enable **"Auto-retry failed downloads"** to automatically retry failures during download

 ## Example: Downloading from modland.com